 In this welding process, the joints are produced without application of heat, but by applying pressure which results diffusion or inter-surface molecular fusion of the parts to be joined.
 It is also known as solid state welding process.
 This process is mainly used for welding nonferrous sheet metal, particularly aluminum and its alloys.
 This includes ultrasonic welding, friction welding, Explosive welding etc.

 In this type of welding process, weld metal melted from the edges to be joined and allow to solidifies from the liquid state and usually below the recrystallization temperature without any applied deformation.
 Arc welding is most extensively employed method of joining metal parts by fusion.
 In this welding the arc column is generated between an anode, which is the positive pole of power supply, and the cathode, the negative pole.
 When these two conductors of an electric circuit are brought together and separated for a small distance such that the current continues to flow through a path of ionized particles called plasma, an electric arc is formed.
 This ionized gas column acts as a high resistance conductor that enables more ions to flow from the anode to the cathode.
 Heat is generated as the ions strike the cathode.
 This heat used as melting of metal to be joined or melting the filler metal which further used as joining material of welding metal.
 The electrode is either consumable or non-consumable as per welding requirement.
 The temperature at the center of the arc being 6000 OC to 7000OC

 2. Gas Welding:

-The gas welding is done by burning a combustible gas with air or oxygen in a concentrated flame o high temperature.
-As with other welding methods the purpose of the flame is to heat and melt the parent metal and filler rod of a joint.
+The gas welding is done by burning of combustible gas with air or oxygen in a concentrated flame of high temperature.
+As with other welding methods, the purpose of the flame is to heat and melt the parent metal and filler rod of a joint.
 It can weld most common materials

 3. Gas Metal arc welding (MIG):